jonathanlb/4velma/README.md

 python 4velma.py -i /path/to/your/pictures -d 10
 ```

 Closing the window or typing 'q' will terminate the script.
+Replay or advance photos with 'd' and 'f' keys.

+The script ```import_pics.py``` will watch a directory (SD-card mount point) and copy the contents to the directory watched by ```4velma.py```.

 ## Todo
-- Quit full-screen mode cleanly.
-- Document how to prevent Raspberry Pi from sleeping video.
+- Test montitoring of mount point.